matrix-construct/construct/include/ircd/db/README.md

 supported but theoretically we can create more columns to hold nested properties if we want further optimizations.

+† Note that the application in the example has been further optimized; not every property in the Matrix event has a dedicated column, and an additional meta-column is used to store full JSON events (albeit compressed) which is may be selected to improve performance by making a single larger request rather than several smaller requests to compose the same data.

 #### Rows
 Since `columns` are technically independent key-value stores (they have their own index), when an index key is the same between columns we call this a `row`.
 In the Matrix event example, each property of the same event is sought together in a `row`.
 A row seek is optimized and the individual cells are queried concurrently and iterated in lock-step together.

+There is a caveat to rows even though the queries to individual cells are made concurrently: each cell still requires an individual request to the storage device.
+The device has a fixed number of total requests it can service concurrently.

 #### Cells
 A `cell` is a gratuitious interface representing of a single value in a `column` with